AndreAmaduzzi/HumanBlender/README.md

 ## Usage
 The input data to render must be in .ply format.
->REMARK: some sample files are provided in the folder input_data/
+>REMARK: input_data/ and output_data/ provide some sample input and output files

 To render multiple views of the 3D shape:
 ```console